umich-cadre/sv2v/README.md

     snps_sv2v.sh {top-level-name} {include-path} {output-elab-file} {output-convert-file} {file1.sv file2.sv ...}

-`top-level-name` - This is the toplevel design that will be elaborated `include-path` - A directory that will be added to paths searched for 'include files `output-elab-file` - Output file for the elaborated Verilog untouched after running through the commercial tool `output-convert-file` - Final output file after any necessary replacements `file1.sv...` - Input System Verilog (or Verilog) files.
+`top-level-name` - This is the toplevel design that will be elaborated

+`include-path` - A directory that will be added to paths searched for 'include files.
+The scripts only support a single path

+`output-elab-file` - Output file for the elaborated Verilog untouched after running through the commercial tool

+`output-convert-file` - Final output file after any necessary replacements and modifications

+`file1.sv...` - Input System Verilog (or Verilog) files.